 Standard versus Special

-Most coverages provided by the two forms are identical, thus reason for not having both at the same time.
+Most policy types provided by the two forms are identical, thus reason for not having both at the same time.

 Difference in Coverage